Braden2n/StrictDataclass/README.md

 ## Contents

-This package contains two modules written in pure Python (3.7 or newer) with the following code blocks:
+This package contains two modules written in pure Python (3.7 or newer) with the following code blocks accessible from the root module:

 - `StrictDataclass`: Inheritable base class for automatic type casting on instantiation